Planning to go on your first flight? Then read this helpful list of tips for first time flyers just for you.

 7. Bring In-Flight Essentials

-Of course, don’t forget your neck pillow and noise-canceling headphones with a cord, so that you can plugin to inflight entertainment.
+Of course, don’t forget your neck pillow and noise-canceling headphones with a cord, so that you can plugin to in flight entertainment which most airlines now have.

 8. Get to the Airport Earlier